What I'm working on

 This is my first real indiehacking project.
 I got the software bug after first learning to code and decided I wanted to build an SEO SaaS company.
 Yeah...
 I was a bit overly confident.

-So I scrapped most of the software and turned Centori into an SEO services and coaching business where I work one-on-one with clients to build their SEO strategies.
-It's a lot more rewarding and, for the most part, very fun.
+What I found along the way is that SEO SaaS sucks and doesn't solve the real problem for most people: SEO is hard.
+It takes a creative strategy and a lot of grunt work.
+So I scrapped the software and turned Centori into an SEO services and coaching business where I work one-on-one with clients to build their SEO strategies.

 Woodchuck: Connecting gardeners with arborists for affordable, local mulch